-Charges will be made in respect of the board and lodging element of school trips.
+Charges will be made in respect of the board, and lodging element of school trips and other costs incurred by school.
 This is irrespective of whether the trip has occurred within school hours or not, or whether the trip has taken place to fulfill the requirements of the curriculum or as part of a prescribed syllabus.
 Additionally, if more than half of the trip takes place outside school hours, the remaining costs will be charged for in full.

 The cost of specified residential school trips may be met in full or may be subsidised for those pupils attracting Pupil Premium funding.
 Details of any subsidy available will be announced at the start of each academic year and will be publicised in the Academy Pupil Premium Statement published on the Academy's website.
+Subsidies are always considered on a case-by-case basis to ensure equity of opportunity.